 In this section we consider again the continuous, centered Gaussian process $X$ of Section \ref{sec:rough-path-above-X}.
 Recall that its covariance function $R$ is defined by \eqref{eq:def-covariance-X}.
-Our analysis is based on two different (though related) Hilbert spaces $\ch$, $\bch$.
-Roughly speaking, the space $\bch$ is the usual Cameron-Martin (or reproducing kernel Hilbert) space of $X$, while $\ch$ is the space allowing a proper definition of Wiener integrals as defined e.g in \cite{Nu06}.
+Our analysis is based on two different (though related) Hilbert spaces $\tch$ and $\ch$.
+Roughly speaking, the space $\ch$ is the usual Cameron-Martin space of $X$, while $\tch$ is the space allowing a proper definition of Wiener integrals as defined e.g in \cite{Nu06}.

-The Cameron-Martin space $\bar{\mathcal{H}}$ is defined to be the completion of the linear space of functions of the form
+The Cameron-Martin space $\ch$ is defined to be the completion of the linear space of functions of the form

 with respect to the following inner product